philipturner/openmm-metal/README.md

 # OpenMM Metal Plugin

+> WARNING: Only use with M1/M2-series for now.
+This plugin has not been fully tested on Intel Macs and seems to cause bugs there.
+Precompiled binaries will be released once these issues are resolved.

 This plugin adds the Metal platform that accelerates [OpenMM](https://openmm.org) on Metal 3 GPUs.
 It supports Apple, AMD, and Intel GPUs running macOS 13\* or higher.
 The current implementation uses Apple's OpenCL compatiblity layer (`cl2metal`) to translate OpenCL kernels to AIR.
 Its current focus is implementing patches for OpenMM's code base that improve performance on macOS.
 It distributes the patches in a way easily accessible to most users, who would otherwise wait for them to be upstreamed.
 As a beta version of the patches, this may cause unexpected bugs or performance regressions.

 > \* The current version supports macOS Monterey.
 Ventura will only be required after the transition to Metal.